- March 5, 2018

-- Category: Back Pain, Best Rated Chiropractor St Peterburg Fl., Chiropractic, Chiropractor, Imbibition, Joint Degeneration
+- Category: Back Pain, Best Rated Chiropractor St Peterburg Fl., Blog, Chiropractic, Chiropractor, Imbibition, Joint Degeneration

 The spinal joints need hydration and nutrients to stay healthy and function effectively, which is true of our entire bodies.
 This may sound obvious, but the spinal discs are not able to absorb water and nutrients in the same way as the rest of the body.
 Most tissues in our bodies receive their nutrients and remove their metabolic waste products from the blood supply.
 When we’re in our early teens, the spine ceases to receive most of its nutrients from the blood.
 Subsequently, the spine is only able to receive water and nutrients through osmosis and a process called imbibition.
 Imbibition happens when movement forces fluids in and out of the discs.
 Try thinking of the spinal discs as if they were a sponge filled with dirty water.
 You need to take that sponge and squeeze it to get out the dirty water.
 Then you need to release the pressure to allow the sponge to absorb new clean water.
 Simply put, the well-being of the spine depends on movement.
 Our sedentary lifestyles are making this issue more significant.

 With an ever-increasing aging population and the sedentary work habits of many Americans, we grow less mobile.
 Less mobility leads to a loss of spinal fluids that leads to disc degeneration and ultimately significant loss of motion between discs.
 Once motion is lost, degeneration will occur more quickly.
 This issue of dehydration leads to shrinking which can cause chronic pain and accelerate joint degeneration.